CrunchyData/pg_featureserv/hugo/content/usage/functions.md

 A powerful feature of Postgres is the ability to create [user-defined functions](https://www.postgresql.org/docs/current/xfunc.html).
-Functions allow encapsulating complex logic behind a simple interface (namely that of providing some input arguments and getting output as a set of records).
+Functions allow encapsulating complex logic behind a simple interface (namely, providing some input arguments and getting output as a set of records).
 This makes them easy to publish via a simple web API.

 Functions can execute any data processing that is possible to perform with Postgres and PostGIS.
 They can return either spatial or non-spatial results (as GeoJSON or plain JSON).
-They thus provide a powerful extension to the capabilities of the `pg_featureserv` API.
+They thus provide a further extension to the capabilities of the `pg_featureserv` API.

 Potential uses for functions include:

-* Query a spatial database table or view with custom SQL (which can include things such as more complex filters than the API provides, joins to other tables or aggregation)
+* Query a spatial database table or view with custom SQL, which can include more  complex filters than the API provides, joins to other tables, or aggregation.
 * Query a non-spatial table or view to return data objects or a summary record.
-  For example, this could be used to provide values for a client-side drop-down list or autocomplete capability.
+  For example, this could be used to provide values for a client-side drop-down list or an autocomplete feature.
-* Generate spatial data controlled by a set of parameters
+* Generate spatial data controlled by a set of parameters.
-* Provide a geometric computation, by accepting a geometric input value and returning a single record containing the result
+* Provide a geometric computation, by accepting a geometric input value and returning a single record containing the result.
-* Functions can even be used to update data (as long as appropriate security is in place).
+* Update data (as long as appropriate security is in place).

-## Publish Database Functions
+## Publish database functions

 The service can publish any function which returns a set of rows using the return type `SETOF record` or the equivalent (and more standard) `TABLE`
 (see the Postgres manual section on [set-returning functions](https://www.postgresql.org/docs/current/xfunc-sql.html#XFUNC-SQL-FUNCTIONS-RETURNING-SET).)

 Because there are usually many functions in a Postgres database, the service only publishes functions defined in the `postgisftw` schema.